7 Art Galleries In Kathmandu That Are A Must-Visit

 Location: The Himalayan Art Gallery is located in Ashok Galli, Thamel.

-Artists and exhibitions: The gallery is owned and taken care by Mingma Lama, whose passion for collecting classic artwork of Tibet culminated in a profit-making business of selling these collected items.
+Artists and exhibitions: The gallery is owned and taken care of by Bijay Lama Moktan, whose passion for collecting classic artwork of Tibet culminated in a profit-making business of selling these collected items.
 The Himalayan Art Gallery proudly boasts of a beautiful collection of Tibetan artefacts and has one of the largest and the best assortment of Tibetan antique furniture.
 The Thangka paintings, (Tibetan Buddhist paintings made on silk or cotton) are quite lovely here and even a good buy.

 Timings: The gallery is open from 6:30 AM to 10:15 PM on all days except Saturday.
 It remains closed on Saturdays.